MLH-Fellowship/react-native-website/docs/switch.md

 ### `thumbColor`

-Custom color for the switch thumb.
+Color of the foreground switch grip.
+If this is set on iOS, the switch grip will lose its drop shadow.

 | Type                                 |
 | ------------------------------------ |